megvii-research/megfile/README.md

 * Excellent error retry mechanism to help you handle network issues
 * Supports popular protocols, even making it easy to use the same protocol with different endpoints
 * Stable and secure, with CI coverage over 95%, used by multiple industry giants
+* Perfect type hints and built-in documentation.
+You can enjoy the IDE's auto-completion and static checking

 ## Support Protocols
 - fs(local filesystem)